LionSR/TeXRA/README.md

 ## UI Improvements

 - Enhanced file selection interface with improved multiple file selection and management
-- Streamlined task execution process with clearer options and feedback
+- Streamlined agent execution process with clearer options and feedback
 - Improved error handling and user notifications for a smoother experience
 - The CoAuthor extension now automatically adapts to VS Code's light and dark themes, ensuring a consistent and comfortable viewing experience across different environments.